microsoft/lisa/README.rst

 -  `Command line reference <https://mslisa.rtfd.io/en/main/run_test/command_line.html>`__
 -  `Runbook reference <https://mslisa.rtfd.io/en/main/run_test/runbook.html>`__
 -  `Extend and customize LISA <https://mslisa.rtfd.io/en/main/write_test/extension.html>`__
--  `Run previous version LISA (aka
+-  `Run the previous version of LISA (aka
    LISAv2) <https://mslisa.rtfd.io/en/main/run_test/run_legacy.html>`__

 Contribute
 ----------

-You are very welcome to contribute.
+You are very welcome to contribute to this repository.
 Please follow `the contribution document <https://mslisa.rtfd.io/en/main/contributing.html>`__ for details.

 History and road map
 --------------------

-The previous LISA called LISAv2, which is in `master branch <https://github.com/microsoft/lisa/tree/master>`__.
+The previous LISA called LISAv2, which is in `the master branch <https://github.com/microsoft/lisa/tree/master>`__.
 The previous LISA can be used standalone or called from the current LISA.
 Learn more from `how to run LISAv2 test cases <https://mslisa.rtfd.io/en/main/run_test/run_legacy.html>`__.

-LISA is in active developing, and a lot of exciting features are implementing.
-We’re listening your
+LISA is in active developing, and a lot of exciting features are being implemented.
+We’re listening to your
 `feedback <https://github.com/microsoft/lisa/issues/new>`__.

 License